-5.4 Students with Additional Needs
+5.4.
+Students with Disabilities

 The school expects all students to take a full part in school activities, participating in sports, drama, music, camps and trips.
-The School will make reasonable adjustments to cater for the needs of applicants while giving equal importance to ensuring that no other student's education is impaired.
+The school will make reasonable adjustments to cater for the needs of applicants while giving equal importance to ensuring that no other student's education is impaired.

-The school will continue to provide equal access to all school activities for students with physical and/or mental health requirements, within the constraints of the physical nature of the site, the budgetary costs, the Health & Safety implications and difficulties of supervision.
-Risk Assessments for trips and visits are prepared on a regular basis and take account of the particular needs of disabled students if required.
+The school will continue to provide equal access to all school activities for disabled students, within the constraints of the physical nature of the site, the budgetary costs, the health & safety implications and difficulties of supervision.
+Risk assessments for trips and visits are prepared on a regular basis and take account of the particular needs of disabled students if required.

-Individual Risk Assessment and management strategies will be provided for students with additional needs engaged in school trips or visits.
+Individual Risk Assessment and management strategies will be provided for disabled students engaged in school trips or visits.

 The medical needs of all students are considered carefully when deciding on residential trip locations, transport arrangements and whether extra support staff are required.
 This is part of the risk assessment process and it is carried out in full consultation with parents.
-For example, parents might attend a residential visit to assist a student who might have need additional medical or welfare support requirements.
+For example, parents might attend a residential visit to assist a girl who might have need additional medical support requirements.